systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### Member Operations

-The **'Member Operations'** drop-down menu provides links to open windows for various actions related to members.
-These actions include tasks like adding a new member, viewing the details of a selected member among others.
+The **Member Operations** drop-down menu provides links to open windows for various actions related to members.
+These actions include tasks like adding a new member, viewing the details of a selected member, among others.
 See the screenshot below:

 <img  alt="Member Operations" width="60%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image5.jpg">